mozolin/matter-thread/install/nRF52840_OTBR/03_otbr.md

 ![](images/nrf52840_rcp_otbr_cli_for_2_instances_final.png)

-As a result, we can verify that the second OTBR instance is also in the existing Tread network.
+As a result, we can verify that the second OTBR instance is also in the existing Thread network.

 ![](images/nrf52840_rcp_otbr_in_HA_final.png)